kogosoftwarellc/open-api/README.md

 `args.apiDoc.paths` should be an empty object.  `express-openapi` will populate this for you.
 This prevents you from defining your paths in 2 places.

-`args.apiDoc.basePath` will add a prefix to all routes added by `express-openapi`.
+`args.apiDoc.basePath` will add a prefix to all paths added by `express-openapi`.

 `args.apiDoc.definitions` will be used for de-referencing `$ref` properties in parameters.